 Clinical epidemiology and evidence-based medicine have become increasingly important in an era of rising costs, patient safety concerns and evidence-based health care.
-It is impossible to think of modern healthcare that ignores evidence-based medicine (EBM), a concept which relies on 3 pillars: individual clinical expertise, the values and desires of the patient, and the best available research.
+It is impossible to think of modern healthcare that ignores evidence-based medicine (EBM), a concept which relies on 3 pillars: individual clinical expertise, best available research as well as the values and desires of the patient.
 There is a need for resources and technical expertise to produce evidence.
 Information on effectiveness and cost effectiveness needs to be highlighted for policy makers.
 This option will attempt to address these concerns.